fchollet/keras-blog/content/the-limitations-of-deep-learning.md

 This post is adapted from Section 2 of Chapter 9 of my book, [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python?a_aid=keras&a_bid=76564dff) (Manning Publications).
 It is part of a series of two posts on the current limitations of deep learning, and its future.
-The second part will be posted on July 18, 2017.

 This post is targeted at people who already have significant experience with deep learning (e.g. people who have read chapters 1 through 8 of the book).